Updated: July 1, 2019 (This post contains affiliate links, we earn from qualified purchases without extra cost to you.)

 It’s a bit sad that while on tour you’d see how much tourist trash accumulates in Venetian waters.
 On a brighter note, they all come up to on one side, it’s easy to scoop them out….Really though, how can tourists and local alike be of no concern?

 Venice is charming, with its old architecture and intrinsic character, the little dirt here and there is an addition.
 Tourists though should be responsible for keeping trash away from the waterways, streets, and beautiful beaches.

 And here’s hoping it will be the same for every city.
 Sustainable tourism, mindful travel scopes a wide concept, being a responsible tourist may sound just a little part of it but it surely will benefit a lot.
+You can read and learn more about sustainable tourism here.
 So let’s list some ways we can do to ease the problem of tourist trash.

 Five Ways To Minimize Tourist Trash